-In this same field if you want to start from a more advanced stage of succession, with more demanding plants, you have to resorting to crutches, like organic fertilizer (manure, compost, castor bean cake etc), magnesium, rock powder, limestone.
+In this same field if you want to start from a more advanced stage of succession, with more demanding plants, you have to resort to using crutches, like organic fertilizer (manure, compost, castor bean cake, etc.), magnesium, rock powder, limestone.
 This application of inputs should be done as carefully and homogeneously as possible, because we will create a condition of artificial fertility, introducing plants that require a fertility which naturally does not exist in that field.
 It was in this way that we almost destroyed all the Brazilian cerrado: we improved soybean cultivars, we fixed the acidity of the fields with limestone and increased fertility with NPK with these simplistic measures, we destroyed the soils through erosion and compaction, reducing the rains, silted thousands of streams and rivers, and destroyed the most biologically diverse savannah on the planet.
-Having made this correction of the soil, we planted corn, fruit trees, vegetables, trees of noble wood, banana etc. a good indicator if we are working towards the system of abundance is the natural emergence of indicator plants.
-For example, the strengthening of sida (Sida sp), which indicates that we have not done a good soil decompression, or a lot of wild peanut appears, deficiency of molybdenum.
+Having made this correction of the soil, we planted corn, fruit trees, vegetables, timber trees, banana, etc., a good indicator if we are working towards the system of abundance is the natural emergence of indicator plants.
+For example, the strengthening of sida (Sida sp.), which indicates that we have not done a good soil decompaction, or a lot of wild peanut appears, indicating deficiency of molybdenum.
 We planted Mombasa, but signal grass comes in many patches.
-We can artificially force the advance, but it requires care and a lot of observation, otherwise we are adding inputs which are not exploited, and the field insists on remaining in the earlier stages of succession, so watching all the bottlenecks, such as nutritional deficiencies, physical aspects like soil compaction, soil type (sandy, clay, mixed) and biological characteristics: who will be the most efficient producers of biomass, because the added manure and humus compounds are not stable and will soon be consumed by the soil biology, then quickly the soil will be uncovered and will be washed away by the rains, regressing in its fertility and occupied once again by the black-jack, signalgrass, marmalade grass, common bracken, annual sedge etc. having assessed all these factors and carefully choosing the species and the inputs, advancing in big strides toward the system of abundance.
+We can artificially force theprogression, but it requires care and a lot of observation, otherwise we are adding inputs which are not exploited, and the field insists on remaining in the earlier stages of succession, so watching all the bottlenecks, such as nutritional deficiencies, physical aspects like soil compaction, soil type (sandy, clay, mixed) and biological characteristics: what will be the most efficient producers of biomass, because the added manure and humus compounds are not stable and will soon be consumed by the soil biology, then quickly the soil will be uncovered and will be washed away by the rains, regressing in its fertility and occupied once again by the black-jack, signalgrass, marmalade grass, common bracken, annual sedge, etc., having assessed all these factors and carefully choosing the species and the inputs, advancing in big strides toward the system of abundance.

 When we manage to create stable and homogenous fertility, linked to the planting of the correct species, there is no space for the emergence of plants of earlier stages of succession, because our plants are at their maximum strength, occupying their strata correctly and quickly, we are "sailing".

-One of the fundamental Principles for the growth and fruiting of our agroforest is the pruning; it is the driving force of our agroforests, as Ernst says, the "leap of the cat".
-When Ernst started work in Brazil, he received a completely devastated land, with name Fugidos da Terra Seca (Those who flee the dry land) Farm.
+One of the fundamental principles for the growth and fruiting of our agroforest is the pruning; it is the driving force of our agroforests, as Ernst says, the "leap of the cat".
+When Ernst started work in Brazil, he received a completely devastated land, with the name Fugidos da Terra Seca (those who flee the dry land) Farm.
 Later he discovered that the original name of the place was Olhos d'água (Eyes of Water) Farm.
-Thus, he planted thousands of seeds in high density, and when he thinned and pruned, he discovered the great input of energy that arose with the pruning, as if it were a rejuvenation of the system, or as Renate said, a 're-Spring'.
+Thus, he planted thousands of seeds in high density, and when he thinned and pruned, he discovered the great input of energy that arose with the pruning, as if it were a rejuvenation of the system, or as Renate said, a 're-spring'.
 Currently, several researchers are discovering the great underground network, formed by roots and thousands of microorganisms that keep the trees connected, so the nutrients, carbon, hormones, transfer from one plant to another, causing the whole system to go into resonance mode, by means of positive feedback loops.